When Medicaid in Texas Will Pay for a Nursing Home, Assisted Living, or Home Health Care

 Medicaid Managed Care in Texas

-Most Medicaid recipients in Texas get services through a managed care system.
+Most Medicaid recipients in Texas receive medical services through a managed care system.
 The most common system is called the State of Texas Access Reform (STAR) Managed Care.
 In managed care, Medicaid recipients pick a medical plan from a list of plans available in their area and choose a primary physician who works under that plan.
 The plans are operated by private companies that contract with Texas to provide Medicaid services.

-STAR+PLUS is Texas' Medicaid managed care program for people who have disabilities or who are 65 and over.
+STAR+PLUS is Texas' Medicaid managed care program for adults who have disabilities or who are 65 and over.
 Through STAR+PLUS, enrolled individuals receive Medicaid healthcare and long-term care support and services through their chosen managed care plan.
 Previously limited to elderly and disabled individuals who didn't need nursing home care, since 2014, STAR+PLUS plans cover nursing home and in-home care.

 When a Nursing Home Is Medically Necessary

 Medicaid will pay for a nursing home only when it is "medically necessary."
-In Texas, for a nursing home to be considered medically necessary, you must have a medical condition that is so serious that you need the level of nursing care that is only available in an institution.
-Your doctor must document your medical condition and must prescribe skilled nursing services to be provided to you on a regular basis in an institutional setting.
-Nursing care includes things like giving shots, inserting a feeding tube or catheter, treating bed sores, and changing wound dressings.
+In Texas, for a nursing home to be considered medically necessary, you must have a medical condition that is so serious that you need the level of nursing care available only in an institution.

 For Medicaid to keep paying for your nursing home stay, a doctor has to certify at least every six months that you meet the standard for medical necessity.